If you’re looking for a truly special adventure activity in Central America, then look no further than this Acatenango hike.

 - Spare clothes for base camp and day 2: A second t-shirt, a thick jumper, leggings or trousers or tracksuit bottoms, change of underwear (including socks and bra), thermal layers (such as a long-sleeved t-shirt or base layers).

 - 40-litre rucksack.
 This is the minimum size you’ll need to fit in your personal belongings and the items issued by your tour company.
-Honestly, I thought a 40-litre bag would be way too big.
-But, also having to fit a big winter coat and three meals inside took up a lot of room quickly.
-So, unpack your big backpack, leave most of your stuff in a storage area in your hostel and bring your 40-plus litre rucksack.
+I thought this would be way too big, but honestly, it was a tight squeeze getting everything in!
+Leave any other belongings at your hostel or hotel.

 - Toiletries: Glasses and contact lenses (if appropriate), any medication, toothbrush and toothpaste, sun cream.
-Pretty sure I brought a hairbrush with me but didn’t use it and walked down the volcano with my hair still in plaits from the day before.
-Don’t overpack.
+Just don’t overpack.

 - Cash.
 A small amount to cover any costs not included in the tour cost you’ve already paid such as park entry and camping fee.
 Plus, enough for a tip for your guide, the porters (if you’re using one) and any drinks or snacks you want to buy on the volcano.